vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_1/vulkan_mainloop_code.md

 The target layout we want is `VK_IMAGE_LAYOUT_GENERAL` .
 This is a general purpose layout, which allows reading and writing from the image.
 Its not the most optimal layout for rendering, but it is the one we want for `vkCmdClearColorImage` .
 This is the image layout you want to use if you want to write a image from a compute shader.
 If you want a read-only image or a image to be used with rasterization commands, there are better options.

+For a more detailed list on image layouts, you can check the spec here [Vulkan Spec: image layouts](https://registry.khronos.org/vulkan/specs/1.3-extensions/html/chap12.html#resources-image-layouts)

 We now calculate a clear color through a basic formula with the _frameNumber.
 We will be cycling it through a sin function.
 This will interpolate between black and blue clear color.

 `vkCmdClearColorImage` requires 3 main parameters to work.
 First of them is the image, which is going to be the one from the swapchain.
 Then it wants a clear color, and then it needs a subresource range for what part of the image to clear, which we are going to use a default ImageSubresourceRange for.